 I tend to make this spicy version of roasted cashews as OH prefers spice to sweet.
-And they smell particularly delicious as guests walk in to an ice-cold drink.
+And they smell particularly delicious as guests arrive to a table of lovely drinks and a big bowl of these.
 Just make sure that you have enough as the bowl tends to empty as fast as you can fill it.

-The second way is to roast tem in the oven which you can see in more detail below.
+The second way is to roast them in the oven which you can see in more detail below.
 This is the method I use when entertaining guests.

 Roasting cashew nuts, whilst not necessary, makes them go from good to a deepe,r richer, nuttier flavour.
 So definitely try not to skip this step.